Skip to main content

 Be considerate of the fact that wedding dresses are a large purchase, and think about the returns policy you’d be drawn to if you were buying a second-hand dress.

-You’d probably want to be able to try the dress on at home, then send it back if it wasn’t quite right, so mention that you’re happy for other brides to do the same in the listing.
-It’s likely to mean your dress will attract more attention, even if it does take a little longer to properly sell.
+You’d probably want to be able to try the dress on at home and send it back if it wasn’t quite right, so mention that you’re happy for other nearlyweds to do the same in the listing.
+It’s likely to mean your dress will attract more attention, even if it does take a little longer to sell properly.

 8. Share, Share, Share!